 What is Elementary Education, its Importance & What are the Issues with Elementary Education

-Elementary education is very important for society and a country at large.
+Elementary education is essential for society and the country at large.

 We simply can’t express the importance of elementary education in just one article.
 In this article, we shall debate how elementary education is important for India.